Azure-Samples/cargotracker-wls-aks/README.md

 ## Prerequisites

-- Local shell with Azure CLI 2.45.0 or higher installed or [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/)
+- Local shell with Azure CLI 2.46.0 and above or [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/).
-- Azure Subscription, on which you are able to create resources and assign permissions
+- Azure Subscription, on which you are able to create resources and assign permissions.
   - View your subscription using ```az account show```
   - If you don't have an account, you can [create one for free](https://azure.microsoft.com/free).
+  - Your subscription is accessed using an Azure Service Principal with at least **Contributor** and **User Access Administrator** permissions.
 - An Oracle account.
 To create an Oracle account and accept the license agreement for WebLogic Server images, follow the steps in [Oracle Container Registry](https://aka.ms/wls-aks-ocr).
 Make note of your Oracle Account password and email.
-- We strongly recommend you to use Azure Cloud Shell.
-For local shell, make sure you have the following tools intalled.
+- We strongly recommend you use Azure Cloud Shell.
+For local shell, make sure you have installed the following tools.
   - A Java JDK, Version 11.
 Azure recommends [Microsoft Build of OpenJDK](https://learn.microsoft.com/en-us/java/openjdk/download).
-Ensure that your `JAVA_HOME` environment
+Ensure that your `JAVA_HOME` environment.
   - [Git](https://git-scm.com/downloads). use `git --version` to test whether git works.
 This tutorial was tested with version 2.25.1.
   - GitHub CLI (optional, but strongly recommended).
 To install the GitHub CLI on your dev environment, see [Installation](https://cli.github.com/manual/installation).
-  - [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if kubectl works.
+  - [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if `kubectl` works.
 This document was tested with version v1.21.1.
   - [Maven](https://maven.apache.org/download.cgi). use `mvn -version` to test whether `mvn` works.
 This tutorial was tested with version 3.6.3.

 ## Unit-1 - Deploy and monitor Cargo Tracker